shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-ios.md

 As of
 the [version 3.0 release](https://github.com/appnexus/mobile-sdk-ios/releases/tag/3.0), the SDK has instream video support.
 For instructions on how to integrate the SDK, see [Integrate the SDK](ios-sdk-integration-instructions.md).

 ## Step 2.
-Initialize the Video Ad Object
+Initialize the video Ad Object

 A video ad can be fetched and displayed with as few as three methods `initWithPlacementId:`, `loadAdWithDelegate:` and `playAdWithContainer:withDelegate:`.